Amaha / / / What Is Learned Helplessness? How To Get Out Of Learned Helplessness

 Unfortunately, the world around us is always changing.
 More often than we’d like, we might find ourselves in situations that are out of our control.
 When people feel like they cannot control what is happening to them or around them, they might begin to feel helpless.

 In human beings, learned helplessness often develops due to an individual’s childhood experiences.
 When children need help but do not get any from the people or environments around them, they may believe that nothing can change their situation.
 When this happens repeatedly, they may grow into adults who feel that there is nothing one can do to change their problems.
-This is especially likely in case of homes with parental abuse or neglect.
+This is especially likely in cases of homes with parental abuse or neglect.

 Academic struggles can also lead to feelings of learned helplessness.
 When students put in effort to do well, yet are unsuccessful, they may feel like their hard work does not make a difference and that they do not have control over their performance.
 Eventually, the student might lose interest and stop studying that subject altogether.